the-Jinxist/the-Jinxist/README.md

 # 👋 Hi there!
 I'm Favour Olukayode
-### I am a developer who is looking to solve complex problems and is passionate about how that is done and the impact from doing that.
+### I am a developer who is looking to solve complex problems and making impact while doing that.

 - 👨🏽‍💻 Doing stuff at [Newwave Devs](https://newwavedevs.com)
 - 🌱 Contemplating getting into golang